|Add to your personal catalog|

 - Students actively engaged in challenging laboratory activities

-- Wealth of sophisticated instrumentation accessible to undergraduate students, including equipment for performing NMR (300MHz), FTIR, Raman, LIBS, UV-Vis, GC-MS, CD, TGA, DSC electrochemical and fluorescence measurements
+- Wealth of sophisticated instrumentation accessible to undergraduate students, including equipment for performing NMR (300MHz), FTIR, Raman, LIBS, UV-Vis, GC-MS, LC-MS, CD, TGA, DSC electrochemical and fluorescence measurements

 - Opportunities to study abroad at multiple exchange sites including Lille, France; Marburg, Germany and Guanajuato, Mexico